RehanSaeed/rehansaeed.github.io/content/posts/2014/gethashcode-made-easy/index.md

 I updated this article to talk about a new `HashCode` class included in .NET Core 2.1 and licensing information for my code since I've been asked repeatedly.
 :::

 Implementing `GetHashCode` is hard work and little understood.
-If you take a look on MSDN or StackOverflow for a few pointers, you'll see a plethora of examples with all kinds of little used C# operators and magic numbers with little explanation for developers (Especially the newbies) what they are for and why we need them.
+If you take a look on MSDN or Stack Overflow for a few pointers, you'll see a plethora of examples with all kinds of little used C# operators and magic numbers with little explanation for developers (Especially the newbies) what they are for and why we need them.
 This, for a method which exists on the `Object` class and is the root of all that is good and wholesome in C# is surprising.

 Before I continue, I recommend reading [Eric Lippert's blog post](http://blogs.msdn.com/b/ericlippert/archive/2011/02/28/guidelines-and-rules-for-gethashcode.aspx) about the subject.
 He does not show any code, just goes into when and where we need to implement the `GetHashCode` method.
 Eric does a much better job than I could do but in short, `GetHashCode` is implemented wherever you implement the `Equals` method and ideally your class should be immutable.